airbnb/streamalert/docs/source/faq.rst

 * Limited; StreamAlert utilizes Terraform, Kinesis Streams and AWS Lambda, which means you don't have to manually provision, manage, patch or harden any servers

+**Does StreamAlert support analytics, metrics or time series use-cases?**

+* StreamAlert itself does not support analytics, metrics or time series use-cases.
+StreamAlert can send data to such tools or you can use one of many great open source and commercial offerings in this space, including but not limited to Prometheus, DataDog and NewRelic.

+**Is StreamAlert intended for synchronous (blocking) or asynchronous decision making?**

+* StreamAlert is intended for asynchronous decision making.

+**What about historical searching and alerting?**

+* This is on our `Roadmap <roadmap.html#historical-search>`_ .
+StreamAlert will utilize AWS Athena, a serverless, interactive query service that uses Presto.
+This will allow you to analyze your data using SQL for both ad-hoc and scheduled queries.